Growing up in the Coal Region during the ’60’s and ’70’s meant going to “markets” on a regular basis with my family during the summer and early fall.

 One of my favorite finds was a stand at Gratz that sold fresh peach fritters in season.
 As we pulled into the dusty parking lot in the balmy early evening of late August, Pop would circle the lot – past Buicks and Chevys and Ford pick up trucks and lines of Amish buggies and horses tethered near the outdoor stands – while I scanned the stands to see if “THE FRITTER” place was open.

 Ordinarily, my first move out the car was a direct beeline to the fresh cut french fry stand where I patiently waited for my white, cone-shaped cup full of steaming just-cooked fries to reach my hands.
-I would douse them with salt and distilled vinegar from a glass bottle of Heinz vinegar with a hole punched in its metal cap to be used as a “shaker” right at the window where you picked up your order.
+I would douse them with salt and distilled vinegar from a glass bottle with a hole punched in its metal cap to be used as a “shaker” right at the window where you picked up your order.
 Once those babies were in my hands (and mouth), everything else there was icing on the cake.

 I would dutifully follow Mom and Pop as they made the loop up and around the main aisle and throughout the outside vendors and try to look interested in beef sticks, smoked cheese, glazed donuts, cabbage and corn and any of the various other “finds” of the evening they seemed to think were noteworthy.
 (Okay, I admit – the candy stand that sold the watermelon and molasses coconut strips was capable of turning my head and making me stop for a purchase or two).